dr-zool/matlab/README.md

 4.5	Output commands

 As discussed before, MATLAB automatically generates a display when commands are exe-cuted.
 In addition to this automatic display, MATLAB has several commands that can be used to generate displays or outputs.
-Two commands that are frequently used to generate output are: disp and fprintf.
-The main difierences between these two commands can be summarized as follows (Table 4.4).
+Two commands that are frequently used to generate output are: disp and fprintf where "disp" is simple to use while "fprintf" is slightly more complicated than disp.

-Table 4.4: disp and fprintf commands disp	.
-Simple to use.
-.
-Provide limited control over the appearance of output fprintf	.
-Slightly more complicated than disp.
-.
-Provide total control over the appearance of output
 -------------------------------------------------------------------------------------------------------------------------
-Chapter 5
-Control °ow and operators
+Chapter 5: Control and operators

 5.1	Introduction
 MATLAB is also a programming language.
 Like other computer programming languages, MATLAB has some decision making structures for control of command execution.
 These decision making or control °ow structures include for loops, while loops, and if-else-end constructions.
 Control °ow structures are often used in script M-flles and function M-flles.